Artstor to retain Kris Wetterlund and Scott Sayre

 Wetterlund has thirteen years of experience as an art museum educator, working in the MIA’s education department and at the Minnesota Museum of American Art as the Director of Education.
 Wetterlund has developed a number of online art resources and programs, including the MIA’s award-winning Get the Picture: Thinking about Photographs and a two year program to train K-12 teachers in Minnesota to use online art museum resources and technology in the classroom.
 She received her degree in art education from the University of Minnesota and is certified as a K-12 Minnesota teacher.
 Wetterlund most recently served as the Director of User Services for AMICO, where she advised educators on integrating AMICO digital art resources in curriculum and teaching.

-Starting in July and continuing through early fall, Sayre and Wetterlund will be working on a plan for ARTstor’s approach to K-12 Education that will provide an overview of the K-12 landscape.
-This plan will investigate a number of opportunities, including whether there is a role for ARTstor in supporting art museums’ educational programs, integrating with art teacher training programs, and collaborating with federal, state and local arts education initiatives.
+Starting in July and continuing through early fall, Sayre and Wetterlund will be working on a plan for Artor’s approach to K-12 Education that will provide an overview of the K-12 landscape.
+This plan will investigate a number of opportunities, including whether there is a role for Artstor in supporting art museums’ educational programs, integrating with art teacher training programs, and collaborating with federal, state and local arts education initiatives.
 The plan will also make recommendations regarding the types of tools and content that will best serve the needs of K-12 educators and students.

-Sayre and Wetterlund will be working closely with ARTstor staff including Nancy Allen, ARTstor’s Director of Museum Relations, who noted the importance of this effort: “We hope that ARTstor can support teaching and learning about art in the K-12 community, but first we need to learn from museum educators and K-12 teachers about their needs and goals.
+Sayre and Wetterlund will be working closely with Artstor staff including Nancy Allen, Artstor’s Director of Museum Relations, who noted the importance of this effort: “We hope that Artstor can support teaching and learning about art in the K-12 community, but first we need to learn from museum educators and K-12 teachers about their needs and goals.
 We cannot imagine better partners to help shape our thinking and guide our planning than Kris and Scott with their impressive experience in education and museums.”